mozilla/speakeasy/README.md

 ./run.sh
 ````

-Or you can also run the individual scripts separately.
+Or you can also run the individual scripts separately, as long as the previous script has already been ran once and the corresponding data has been gathered.
+For example, you can run the script that inspects apps at any time, but it makes no sense to do so before you have apps to inspect!

 ## Output

 Things are downloaded/saved into `captures/`

-Make sure the folder exists first ;-)
+If the folder doesn't exist, it will be automatically created.